 You're Helping The Community By Staying Home

-By staying home, you're helping to contain the spread of the coronavirus.
+By staying home and practicing social distancing, you're helping to contain the spread of the coronavirus pandemic.
 Isolation and quarantine are big factors in terms of starving out the disease.
-Reducing the movement of people has a great effect in reducing those getting infected and is collective effort of everyone in the United States.
-If you go outside, be sure to maintain a distance of 6 feet from others and wear a mask!
+Reducing the movement of people has a great effect on reducing those getting infected and is a collective effort of everyone in the United States.
+If you go outside, be sure to maintain a distance of 6 feet from others, wash your hands, and wear a mask!

 While this may be difficult and stressful, preventing the spread is necessary and is the only way we can hopefully go back to our way of normal.
-The Center of Disease Control has updated information regarding the spread of COVID-19.
+The Centers for Disease Control has updated information regarding the spread of COVID-19.